HypothesisWorks/hypothesis/docs/examples.rst

     import random
     import time
     import math
-    from hypothesis.descriptors import one_of, sampled_from
+    from hypothesis.specifiers import one_of, sampled_from

     # These tests will be quite slow because we have to talk to an external
     # service.
 Also we'll put in a sleep between calls so as to not hammer it.